optery/optery-data-brokers-directory/README.md

 This directory contains comprehensive information about data brokers that Optery covers, including:

 - Contact information (websites, emails)
-- Opt-out URLs and step-by-step opt-out guides
+- Opt-out URLs and Links to step-by-step opt-out guides
-- Data collection and sharing methods
-- Categories of data collected
-- CCPA and GDPR coverage status
+- Country, Type, Average Removal Days

 Note: Not every data broker entry will have complete information for all fields.